As magical Saint Peter’s run ends, UNC and Duke take rivalry to Final Four

 “It was definitely sadness,” Ndefo said.
 “We expected to win this game.”

-North Carolina forward Brady Manek had made too many outside shots over outstretched arms that could barely reach his mountain-man beard.
-Center Armando Bacot, who finished with 20 points and 22 rebounds, had too much muscle inside.
+North Carolina forward Brady Manek (19 points, eight rebounds) had made too many outside shots over outstretched arms that could barely reach his mountain-man beard.
+Center Armando Bacot, who finished with 20 points and 22 rebounds and was the East Region MVP, had too much muscle inside.
 The Peacocks clanked too many of the shots they had drilled all tournament.
-Within 10 minutes of game time, March Madness fans could look ahead to a shiver-inducing clash between North Carolina and Duke.
+Within 10 minutes of game time, college basketball fans — if not the participants — could look ahead to a shiver-inducing clash between North Carolina and Duke.

+“Right now,” Davis said, “I don’t want to think about next week and lose the moment of today.”

+The present was pretty good.
+The Tar Heels won 14 games in 2019-20 and just 18 last season, which ended with a loss to Wisconsin in the tournament’s first round.
+This year, North Carolina suffered several blowout losses midseason.
+Davis maintained relentless positivity and grew into the job, and his team restored North Carolina to where it expects to be.

+“I felt like over the past couple of years, we lost ... respect from other programs, from other teams,” Davis said. “...
+I didn’t want them to have the experiences that they had the last couple of years.
+That’s not typical North Carolina.
+And I want them to be respected.
+I want this program to be respected.
+And I feel like this year we have moved in the right direction.”

-But before college basketball turns toward that dramatic ruckus, it owes Saint Peter’s a grateful farewell.
+Before college basketball turns toward that dramatic ruckus in New Orleans, it owes Saint Peter’s a grateful farewell.
 On the court, the Peacocks offered testament to the alchemy that basketball allows, to the chemical magic that enables five players to become more than the aggregate of their talent.
 The Saint Peter’s juniors and seniors referred to one another as brothers, and on the floor they defended and executed Holloway’s sets as if connected by an invisible force.
 For three games against bigger and faster players, they were the better team.

-For the 2,134 students who attend Saint Peter’s, many of whom stuffed Run Baby Run Arena for campus watch parties, the past two weekends imbued surreal pride.
-“Maybe I’m reading into it, but I kind of think they’re strutting a little,” Saint Peter’s President Eugene Cornacchia said last week.
+For the 2,134 students who attend Saint Peter’s, many of whom stuffed Run Baby Run Arena for tournament watch parties, the past two weekends imbued surreal pride.
 For those who became temporary Peacocks over the past two weekends, the run provided perhaps the most purely joyous sports story since the pandemic began two years ago.
-They were underdogs from an underdog school in an underdog city, and they played with irresistible spirit.

-“It comes at a good time for the country,” Cornacchia said.
+“It comes at a good time for the country,” Saint Peter’s President Eugene Cornacchia said.
 “Everybody is looking for a feel-good moment, because there’s been so much pain and suffering in the country and the world.
 This has just captured the imagination of a lot of people: the little school that could.”

-As a nation mourns the elimination of Saint Peter’s, it can bask in a showdown that existed only in the imagination.
+As a nation mourns, it can bask in a showdown that existed only in the imagination.
 The Tar Heels and Blue Devils share an ancient rivalry unsurpassed across American sports in its hostility and distinction.
 North Carolina won its 130th NCAA tournament game, breaking a tie with Kentucky for the most ever.
 (It can thank Saint Peter’s for the Wildcats being stuck on 129.)
 Duke is trying for its sixth national championship, the first five having come since 1991.

 The coaches provide a fascinating juxtaposition.
 Davis became the first rookie coach to reach the Final Four since Bill Guthridge, coincidentally matching the 1998 accomplishment of the man who replaced Dean Smith.
 Krzyzewski will coach his final game in New Orleans in his 42nd season as Duke’s coach.